Exclusive Deal:MN Medical Card for $99$139use codeMNHUB

 Planning a cannabis-friendly trip to Minnesota?
 Here's what out-of-state visitors need to know about MN's legal cannabis laws, dispensaries, and where consumption is allowed.

-April 17, 2026
+June 17, 2026

 MN Cannabis Hub

-5 min read
+10 min read

-The Basics: What's Legal for Visitors
+The Basics: What is Legal for Visitors

-• Purchase cannabis from any licensed Minnesota dispensary
+• Purchase cannabis from any licensed Minnesota dispensary.

-• Possess up to 2 ounces of cannabis flower (or equivalent in other forms) in public
+• Possess up to 2 ounces of cannabis flower (or equivalent in other forms) in public.

-• Keep up to 2 pounds at your private residence or accommodation
+• Keep up to 2 pounds at your private residence or accommodation.

 What you cannot do:

-• Consume in public spaces (including parks, sidewalks, restaurant patios)
+• Consume in public spaces (including parks, sidewalks, restaurant patios).

-• Consume in vehicles (driver or passenger)
+• Consume in vehicles (as a driver or passenger).

 The Cross-State Transport Issue